sahrohit/form-builder/README.md

 ### Utilities

-Biome.js is used for liniting and fomratting of code, which is a better and alternative as compared to prettier and eslint.
+Biome.js is used for liniting and fomratting of code, which is a better alternative to prettier and eslint.

-Github Actions is used to do build, typecheck and lint check after each commit.
+Github Actions is used to do build, typecheck and lint check after each push to the origin.

 PNPM is used instead of NPM for better DX.